A maximum penalised likelihood approach for semiparametric accelerated failure time models with time-varying covariates and partly interval censoring: A simulation study

 where $\pi^E$ denotes the event proportion and $U_i^E, U_i^L$ and $U_i^R$ denote independent standard uniform random variables for generating the event times and interval censoring times.
 In addition, $\alpha_L$ and $\alpha_R$ denote scalar quantities that control the width of the censoring intervals and hence, can affect the proportions of events that are left, right or interval-censored.

-The true values of the regression coefficients of the time-fixed covariates, $\beta_1^0$ and $\beta_2^0$, were set as $1$ and $-1$ respectively.
-Meanwhile the true parameter value of $\gamma^0$, the regression coefficient of the time-varying covariate, was set to be $-0.1$.
+In this simulation, we set the true values of $\beta_1$ and $\beta_2$ to $1$ and $-1$ respectively, and the true value of $\gamma$ to $-0.1$.
 Two sample sizes, $n = 100$ and $n = 1000$, were chosen to represent both small and large samples.
 Additionally, we considered two levels of event proportions: $\pi^E = 0.3$ and $\pi^E = 0.7$.
-Let $\pi^L$, $\pi^I$, and $\pi^R$ represent the proportions of left, interval, and right censoring, respectively.
-When $\pi^E = 0.3$, the average values were $\pi^L = 0.17$, $\pi^I = 0.20$, and $\pi^R = 0.33$.
-Conversely, when $\pi^E = 0.7$, the average proportions were $\pi^L = 0.08$, $\pi^I = 0.14$, and $\pi^R = 0.08$.
-Finally, a smooth approximation to the baseline hazard was constructed using Gaussian basis functions.
+Let $\pi^L$, $\pi^I$, and $\pi^R$ represent the proportions of left, interval, and right censoring respectively.
+When $\pi^E = 0.3$, the average proportions for different types of censoring were $\pi^L = 0.17$, $\pi^I = 0.20$, and $\pi^R = 0.33$.
+Conversely, when $\pi^E = 0.7$, we had $\pi^L = 0.08$, $\pi^I = 0.14$, and $\pi^R = 0.08$ on average.
+In the fitted models, the baseline hazard was approximated using Gaussian basis functions as described previously.
 The number of basis functions used, $m$, was set to the cubic root of the sample size $n$.
-The exact locations of the knots were chosen using a quantile function.

-The algorithm used was based on the model formulation presented in Section \ref{sec:AFTmodel} and the strategy discussed in Section \ref{sec:MPL}.
-Note that the values of $\kappa_i(t_i)$ change for each and every update of the estimates for $\boldsymbol{\beta}$ and $\boldsymbol{\gamma}$ in the algorithm.
-To manage convergence times, we stabilise the boundary values of the $\kappa_i(t_i)$s' after 100 iterations.
+The knots (i.e. means of the Gaussian functions) were chosen using quantiles.
+The Newton-MI algorithm discussed in Section \ref{sec:MPL} were used to estimate the parameters, where we fixed the boundary values of the $\kappa_i(t_i)$s' after 100 iterations.

+We present the results of our simulation study in Table \ref{table:tab2} and compare them with those obtained by fitting an AFT model that only accommodates right-censored observations along with the time-varying covariates, as discussed in \cite{Ma2023}, where the censoring intervals for left and interval-censored observations were replaced using midpoint imputation.

-The results of our simulation study are presented in Table \ref{table:tab2}.
-In this table, we report values of the bias, Monte Carlo standard deviation (MCSD), average asymptotic standard deviation (AASD) and the coverage probabilities (CP) calculated from generating $95\%$ confidence intervals using both the MCSDs and AASDs.
+In the following Tables \ref{table:tab2} and \ref{table:tab3}, we report values of the bias, Monte Carlo standard deviation (MCSD), average asymptotic standard deviation (AASD) and the coverage probabilities (CP) calculated from $95\%$ confidence intervals using both the MCSDs and AASDs for both approaches.
 The MCSDs are compared with the associated AASDs to assess the accuracy of the asymptotic variance formula given in \eqref{eq:asyVar}.

+The results show that the biases are generally small across sample sizes when using the approach that accounts for interval censoring.
+In contrast, using a model that only accommodates right censoring via midpoint imputation leads to larger biases and inadequate coverage probabilities.
+Additionally, for our approach, the coverage probabilities based on MCSDs are close to the nominal 95\%, indicating a proper balance between bias and MCSDs.